rickyramos787/save-the-watermelon/docs/design.md

 Using a set for guessed letters makes it easy to check for duplicates quickly.
 A string list or generated display can be used to show progress after each guess.

+## Module Responsibilities

+### `src/game.py`
+This file will handle the main game loop, player interaction, replay logic, and displaying messages to the user.